LinguaPhylo/linguaPhylo.github.io/tutorials/skyline-plots.md

 ### Questions

 ```
-1. how to choose the dimension for the Coalescent Bayesian Skyline?
+1. How to choose the dimension for the Coalescent Bayesian Skyline?

-2. what are the alternative models to deal with this dimension problem?

-3. how does the number of dimensions of effective population sizes affect the result?
+   How does the number of dimensions of effective population sizes affect the result?

+2. What are the alternative models to deal with this dimension problem?

+3. What does the Bayesian Skyline plot in this analysis tell you?

 ```

 ## Some considerations for using skyline plots